If you’ve been online looking for love, you’ve probably heard of the term Catfish. Maybe you’ve even seen the MTV show.

 They say until you walk a mile in someone else’s shoes, you’re not in a position to judge.
 Well, as a veteran relationship coach, I actually walked a few yards in those shoes, and thankfully I’m now in a unique position to hopefully prevent it from ever happening to you.

-It’s easier to fall for than you may think.
+It’s easier to fall in love with someone you’ve never met than you may think.

 I know I have a lot to offer someone, so I’m fairly picky about whom I find interesting.
 Searching online can seem a lot like questing for a needle in a haystack, but it has worked wonderfully for me in the past.